ScottoMotto/Fabulousity/README.md

 # Fabulousity
-A Minecraft shader which works purely in Vanilla as well as with Fabric Sodium and Optifine.
+A Minecraft shader for Fabulous Graphics which works purely in Vanilla as well as with Fabric Sodium and Optifine.

 Minecraft Java 1.16+ Required